Find Affordable College Courses

 Hamden, CT

-With a ranking of #7, Quinnipiac University did quite well on this year’s most popular schools for economics students working on their bachelor’s degree.
-Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit school with a moderately-sized student population.
+Quinnipiac University did quite well in this year’s ranking of the most popular places for economics students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit college with a moderately-sized student population.

 About 4% of the students majoring in economics at the school are women while 96% are male.